Cover Image Credit: Maxpixel

 12. Paphos, Cyprus

-Famous for presence of both small as well as big caves, this small town along the eastern coast of Cyprus is a heck of a beautiful place to visit.
+Famous for presence of both small as well as big caves, this small town along the eastern coast of Cyprus is amongst the best snorkeling places in Europe.
 The best places to snorkel here are small and secluded beaches and the area near the lighthouse.
 You can find all kind of marine animals here – from small unbothered fishes like the pipe fish to big marine animals like octopuses.

 13. Bovisand, Devon, UK